 The components that contribute to the rankings of a local business.

-These can change over time but tend to focus on Google My Business, on-site SEO, reviews and links.
+These can change over time but tend to focus on Google Business Profile (formerly known as Google My Business), on-site SEO, reviews and links.

 Want to know more?
 Find out what the latest local search ranking factors are.

 Local search engine optimization is similar to SEO in that it is also a process affecting the visibility of a website in a search engine’s unpaid results.